Want a Mortgage With 3 or 4 Applicants?

 FAQs

-Yes, it’s possible to add a third person to your existing mortgage in the right circumstances.
+Yes, adding a third person to your existing mortgage is possible in the right circumstances.

-If your current lender allows you to add an extra name to the deeds, you will usually have to pay fees associated with changing the contract between you and the lender.
-They will also treat the third borrower as they would any new applicant, which means putting them through the usual application checks.
-You’ll usually need a solicitor to oversee the process and give you advice.
+If your current lender allows you to add an extra name to the deeds, you will usually have to pay fees for changing the contract between you and the lender.
+They will also treat the third borrower like any new applicant, putting them through the usual application checks.
+You’ll usually need a solicitor to oversee the process and advise you.

 If your lender does not allow the addition of a third borrower, your best bet is to remortgage and collectively apply for a 3-person mortgage.
 A whole-of-market broker can quickly guide you towards the most appropriate providers.